Analysis: With Bobby Wagner getting paid, Seahawks now need young players to show they deserve some big contracts, too

 The team is really high on a number of young players such as second-year cornerback Tre Flowers, third-year corner Shaquill Griffin and at this point, basically everyone in the 2019 draft class.
 And maybe 2016 first-rounder Germain Ifedi can finally turn the corner after showing some promising signs a year ago.

-But what the Seahawks need now is for some of those players to begin showing the same kind of star potential Wilson, Wagner, Sherman, Thomas and Chancellor did early in their careers — all made the Pro Bowl by at least their second year — and prove worthy of the same kind of contracts.
+But what the Seahawks need now is for some of those players to begin showing the same kind of star potential Wilson, Wagner, Sherman, Thomas and Chancellor did early in their careers — all made the Pro Bowl or All-Pro teams by at least their second year — and prove worthy of the same kind of contracts.

-Otherwise, the good feeling generated this offseason from keeping some of Seattle’s greatest spots icons around for a while might not last as long as everyone hopes.
+Otherwise, the good feeling generated this offseason from keeping some of Seattle’s greatest sports icons around for a while might not last as long as everyone hopes.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.